Marc Bolan: Legacy

+In 2020, Kesha recorded a cover of "Children of the Revolution" along with Bolan's son Rolan on backing vocals.

 In 2007, the English Tourist Board included Bolan's Rock Shrine in their guide to Important Sites of Rock 'n Roll interest 'England Rocks'.
 As reported in 2011, a school is planned in his honour, to be built in Sierra Leone: The Marc Bolan School of Music and Film.
 A musical, 20th Century Boy, based on Bolan's life, and featuring his music, premiered at the New Wolsey Theatre in Ipswich in 2011.

-In September 2020 a tribute album produced by Hal Willner, Angelheaded Hipster, was released featuring covers of Bolan songs by a variety of artists including Nick Cave, U2, Elton John, Joan Jett, Nena and Todd Rundgren.
-Two months later, Bolan and T. Rex bandmates Steve Currie, Mickey Finn and Bill Legend were inducted into the Rock and Roll Hall of Fame as part of the class of 2020 by The Beatles drummer Ringo Starr.
+In September 2020, a tribute album produced by Hal Willner, Angelheaded Hipster, was released featuring covers of Bolan songs by a variety of artists including Nick Cave, U2, Elton John, Joan Jett, Nena and Todd Rundgren.
+Two months later, Bolan and T. Rex bandmates Steve Currie, Mickey Finn and Bill Legend were inducted into the Rock and Roll Hall of Fame as part of the class of 2020 by Beatles drummer Ringo Starr.

+In September 2025, an English Heritage blue plaque was unveiled on the site of Bolan's home in Maida Vale, west London, where he had lived from 1970 to 1972.
+The unveiling ceremony was attended by the Damned's Rat Scabies and Captain Sensible, Primal Scream's Bobby Gillespie, and Rick Wakeman from the band Yes.

 Discography

 See T. Rex discography for full details of releases by Tyrannosaurus Rex and T. Rex.
 Solo releases and other releases are listed below.